How to replicate a Linux web site content to a remote site

 S. Dimitri file mirroring software

-In this post, I will describe a configuration to replicate a Linux web site to another remote site.
+In this post, I will describe a configuration to replicate a Linux website to another remote site.
 We will replicate everything required to restart the site on a remote server.
-The same replication can be used with UNIX or Windows.
+Exact replication can be used on UNIX or Windows.

 We can replicate between different hardware and different operating systems.